BurntSushi/termcolor/README-NEW.md

   hidden and binary files by default. `ripgrep` also implements full support for `.gitignore`, where as there are many bugs related to that functionality in The Silver Searcher.
-* `ripgrep` can search specific types files.
+* `ripgrep` can search specific types of files.
 For example, `rg -tpy foo` limits your search to Python files and `rg -Tjs foo` excludes Javascript files from your search. `ripgrep` can be taught about new file types with custom matching rules.
 * `ripgrep` supports many features found in `grep`, such as showing the context of search results, searching multiple patterns, highlighting matches with color and full Unicode support.
 Unlike GNU grep, `ripgrep` stays fast while